aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 | AvdTestIPSecurity | VerifySpecificIPSecConn | VValidates the establishment of IP security connections for each static peer under the `router path-selection` section of the configuration. |
 | AvdTestStun | VerifyStunClient | Validates the presence of a STUN client translation for a given source IPv4 address and port.
 The list of expected translations for each device is built by searching local interfaces in each path-group. |

+!!! note
-    More tests are coming soon.
+    More WAN-related tests are available directly in ANTA and can be added using custom catalogs.
+    They will be progressively added to `eos_validate_state`.